Home » Water Quality » Contaminants » How to Remove Manganese From Water (Step-by-Step)

 Filtering Water from tap for test

-Even if your water is clear and odorless after treatment, it’s best practice to conduct another water test to be absolutely sure there’s no trace of manganese in your water.
+Even if your water appears to be clear and odorless after treatment, it’s smart to conduct another water test to be absolutely sure there’s no trace of manganese left.

 Frequently Asked Questions

 Manganese gets into well water through soils and rocks.
-Rainwater can also wash it from surfaces into wells and rivers.
-In addition, human activities such as industrial discharge or mining can also deposit manganese in water sources.
+Rainwater can wash it from surfaces into wells and rivers.
+In addition, human activities such as industrial discharge or mining can also add manganese to water sources.

 What are the most common signs of manganese in water?

 The most common sign of manganese in water is color change.
 The water might appear purple, dark brown, or blackish.
-The water will also a bitter, metallic taste and a sulfur-like smell.
+It may also have a bitter, metallic taste and a sulfur-like smell.

-According to the Drinking Water Health Advisory prepared by the EPA, drinking manganese-contaminated water above acceptable levels for a long time can affect one’s memory, attention, and motor skills.
+According to the Drinking Water Health Advisory prepared by the EPA, drinking water with high levels of manganese over time can affect one’s memory, attention, and motor skills.
 Infants may develop behavior and learning problems.

 What are the acceptable levels of manganese in water?

-According to the EPA, the acceptable manganese level in water is 0.3mg/L (milligrams per liter), while for human consumption (drinking) the level should be 0.05mg/L and below.
+According to the EPA, the acceptable manganese level in water is 0.3 mg/L (milligrams per liter) for general use and 0.05 mg/L or lower for drinking water.

 How much does it cost to remove manganese from water?

-It varies depending on the treatment method.
-A good water softener or reverse osmosis system can cost $500 to $2800.
-An air injection oxidation system will cost at least $1000.
+The cost of removing manganese from water varies depending on the treatment method.
+A good water softener or reverse osmosis system can range from $500 to $2,800.
+An air injection oxidation system will cost at least $1,000.

 What is the cheapest way to remove manganese from water?

-Reverse osmosis is the cheapest way to remove manganese in water.
-You can get a good RO system for under $500.
+Reverse osmosis is the most affordable way to remove manganese from water.
+You can find a good RO system for under $500.

 Does reverse osmosis remove manganese?